sd2020spring/sd2020spring.github.io/_assignments/final-project/architectural-review.md

 going forward?
 What new questions did you generate?

 2. **Review process reflection**
-How did the review go?
+How did the session go, and what could you do next time to have an even more effective technical review?
 Did you get answers to your key questions?
 Did you provide too much/too little context for your audience?
 Did you stick closely to your planned agenda, or did you discover new things during the discussion that made you change your plans?
-What could you do next time to have an even more effective technical review?

 ## Grading rubric